 Comment 5: Re-suspension of open lake disposal material.

 Response 5: The western basin of Lake Erie is naturally turbid due to the shallow depth of the basin and re-suspension of natural sediments occurs regularly due to wave action from winds and storm events.
 Once the dredged material is placed in the open lake disposal area, the material is subject to the same re-suspension forces as the natural sediment on the lake bottom.
+I have never heard the Western basin as being naturally turbid – I want to check with Reuter, Baker, and Hartig and get back to you.
+I have always been told that the sediments come from runoff – mostly agricultural – down the Maumee River, then onto Maumee Bay and Lake Erie.

-But adding more sediment will mean more suspended sediment and will contribute to turbidity.
+But resuspending the sediments in the open lake creates more turbidity..
 OEPA itself has stated that “the sheer volume of sediments placed into open waters impacts lake ecology by reducing water clarity for an extended time.”
 NWF Comments, p.
 2 n.9.
 OEPA’s response does not dispute our comment that suspended sediment reduces phytoplankton and aquatic plant growth, abrades fish gills and destroys protective fish mucous.
 See id. at 6 n.
 31. The suspended sediment thus adversely affects aquatic life, violating the narrative criterion requiring all surface waters to be “[f]ree from suspended solids or other substances that enter the waters as a result of human activity and . . . that will adversely affect aquatic life.”
 OAC 3745-1-04(A).
 In addition, this response fails to address the harm done to fish eggs, benthic organisms, and high quality substrate by sediment that settles out of the water column.
 Id.
 These impacts on the lake’s existing uses violate the antidegradation policy, which prohibits “degradation of water quality that results in . . . the . . . substantial impairment of existing uses.”
 OAC 3745-1-05(C)(1).
 Sampling data shows that the sediment dredged from the navigation channel (except for the sediment between River Mile 1 and River Mile 3) meets the open lake water quality disposal criteria in accordance with the Great Lakes Dredged Material Testing and Evaluation Manual (September 1998) and that these dredged sediments are toxicologically comparable to sediments already in the open lake reference area.
 The cited manual does not address concerns with fill material, which – according to the manual – is not usually a significant carrier of contaminants.
 Manual, p.
 1. The evaluation and testing covered by the manual is focused on chemical contaminants.
 Id.

 Comment 19: The USACE cannot demonstrate that the discharge of dredged or fill material to Lake Erie, or any conditions on such discharge, will not prevent or interfere with the attainment or maintenance of the designated and existing uses of Lake Erie as exceptional warmwater aquatic life habitat, or water quality criteria.
 A certification can only be issued if it contains conditions that will assure compliance with Water Quality Standards.